lj30/collaborativefiltering/README.md

 # collaborativefiltering
-data mining final
-The structure of basic collaborative filtering using a yelp data set
+data mining final the structure of basic collaborative filtering using a yelp data set